 Being a service-oriented organization, personnel costs make up the largest General Fund expenditure.
-The personnel budget comprises approximately 71% of the General Fund.
+The personnel budget comprises approximately 69% of the General Fund.

-In FY 2013/14 all bargaining units agreed to multi-year contracts through June 30, 2018, with a cost sharing of CalPERS contributions, cost of living adjustments (COLA) based on the Consumer Price Index, and Flex Health Care spending increases.
-All bargaining units, with the exception of the Police Officers Association, agreed to new two-year contracts with similar cost sharing of CalPERS contributions, COLA's, and Flex Health Care spending increases in June 2018.
-The Police Officers Association agreed to a new three-year contract with similar cost sharing elements in October 2018.
+In FY 2018-19 all bargaining units agreed to multi-year contracts continuing with the cost sharing of CalPERS contributions originally negotiated in FY 2013-14, cost of living adjustments (COLA) based on the Consumer Price Index, and Flex Health Care spending increases.
+All bargaining units, with the exception of the Police Officers Association (POA), agreed to new two-year contracts through June 30, 2020 while the POA agreed to a new three-year contract through June 30, 2021.
+Due to COVID-19 the City negotiated concessions with all bargaining units that included reduced salaries from June 26, 2020 through Dec.
+26, 2020 and extended all agreements through June 30, 2021.

 Recent changes in CalPERS' risk pools have had a significant negative impact on the City.
-These changes will result in annual increases in CalPERS costs of 18% in FY 2020/21, 13.5% in FY 2021/22, and projected average increases of 5.5% over the following four years.
+These changes will result in annual increases in CalPERS costs of 16.5% in FY 2021-22, 11.3% in FY 2022-23, and projected average increases of 5% over the following four years.
 Understanding that existing employees were already contributing more than the CalPERS-designated "employee share," the City's current labor contracts set future employee CalPERS contribution rates at a fixed percentage of compensation to reduce the impact on employees.